-Though this recipe does take inspiration from the classic Vichyssoise, this leek and potato soup differs in a few key ways.
+Though this recipe does take inspiration from the classic Vichyssoise, this leek and potato soup is totally dairy free.

 More Delicious Leek Recipes